-This is a one year course and is equivalent to 1.5 A Levels..
-Successful progress can lead to entry onto the Extended Diploma (equivalent to 3 A Levels) in 2021/22.
+This is the first year of a two year qualification and is equivalent to 1.5 A levels.
+Successful progress can lead to entry onto the Extended Diploma (equivalent to 3 A levels) in 2022/23.
 It provides a broad-based graphic design overview which can lead students into an exciting range of career areas including graphic designer, illustrator, advertising, digital art and media art worker.
 The course is supported by regular trips to galleries and museums as well as location research trips.
 There is also a developing programme of industrial visits and live projects.

 The course is timetabled over 14 hours, four days per week.
 This is a demanding course and there is an expectation that students will dedicate additional time to their studies.
 The course is an art and design-based qualification so you will be expected to engage with drawing and other creative units.
 Assessment is continuous and achievement is closely monitored.

 If you are aged 16-18, you will be enrolled on a study programme which will include retaking GCSEs or Functional Skills in maths if you haven’t already achieved a grade 4 (C) or above.

 What You'll Learn

 The course is predominantly a graphic design course with elements of interactive media covering the following subjects: ideas and concepts; drawing; design method; contextual studies; photography; screen printing; computers in art and design; and web design.
 The course covers the design process, and you will also be training on a range of the latest industry software including Adobe InDesign, Photoshop and Illustrator.